Boulder Snowfall Totals & Accumulation Averages

 This page pulls together information on when, how much and how often Boulder, Colorado has snow.

 There are data and descriptions here of how many days it snows and the total amount of snowfall that Boulder usually gets.
 There are also monthly and yearly counts of the days that Boulder normally has heavy snowstorms and deep snow accumulated on the ground.
 Plus there's information on when Boulder can expect the first and last snowfalls of the season.

-All the numbers are averages, based on weather data gathered from 1981 to 2010 near Boulder's Green Mountain Memorial Park.
+The first set of monthly snow totals are averages for 2010 to 2019.
+All the other numbers are averages, based on weather data gathered from 1981 to 2010 near Boulder's Green Mountain Memorial Park.

 How Often it Snows in Boulder

 The next two tables list monthly and yearly totals for amount of snow and how many days it snows at least 0.1 inches (0.25 centimetres).